-These furnaces are of primitive design with efficiency as low as 4 to 8 percent.
+These furnaces are of primitive design with efficiency as low as 4 to 7 percent.
 There is no monitoring and control system available for the furnace operation.
 The forging furnace comprises a brick chamber with an opening in the front side for charging of raw material.
-The furnace temperatures are not monitored and the combustion blower (FD fan) supplies high quantity of air (than required for combustion) at high pressures.
-Due to this, the flame length becomes very large and it impinges on the opposite side doors and was comes out from front side raw material feeding door which results in high radiation and convection losses.
-Temperature of flue gas is over 500-550°C for most cases.
+Only a portion of the raw materials is inside the furnace heating zone and about 40-70% of the piece length remains outside the furnace.
+The furnace is equipped with locally manufactured burners which are used for oil firing.
+Combustion air is supplied using a blower.
+It was observed that the furnace temperatures are not monitored and the combustion blower (FD fan) supplies high quantity of air (than required for combustion) at high pressures.
+Due to this, the flame length was very large and it was impinging on the opposite side doors and was also coming out from front side raw material feeding door which results in high radiation and convection losses.
+The larger flame length was also wearing the opposite side refractory bricks and a few bricks had worn out creating an opening on the opposite walls through which the flame was protruding out.
+The high quantity (than required) of combustion air being supplied was also leading to high dry flue gas loss through the flue gas.
+Temperature of flue gas was over 500-550°C for most cases.

-The furnace's internal volume is also larger than required, which results in unnecessary heating up of the extra volume to high temperatures.
-The operators judge the furnace's internal temperature based on visual (manual) judgment of colour of furnace internal to decide if the required material temperature has been achieved or not.
+The furnace's internal volume was also larger than required, as this was resulting in unnecessary heating up of the extra volume to high temperatures.
+The furnaces were not fitted with any thermocouple for monitoring the furnace's internal temperature.
+The operators judged the furnace's internal temperature based on visual (manual) judgment of colour of furnace internal to decide if the required material temperature has been achieved or not.

 The furnaces are often operated in higher than rated capacity leading to higher burning loss.
 Also, a substantial amount of heat is wasted from the discharge end and the front opening for raw material charging.
 These furnaces are operated manually with no provision for waste heat recovery.
 The poor design of the furnace leads to high start-up time and high specific energy consumption.
+The capacities of these smaller sized forging furnace at Jalandhar hand-tool cluster vary in between 35 to 70 kilogram per hour with specific fuel consumption ranging from 0.20 to 0.40 liters of furnace oil per kilogram of product.
+The daily production ranges from 500 to 1,000 kilograms of products per day.
 The rising price of furnace oil makes it necessary for the units to explore for an alternate heating methodology.